-The First Amendment also added, applicable beginning June 30, 2023, a free cash flow covenant requiring, as calculated at the last day of such fiscal quarter for the period of 12 consecutive months then ending, free cash flow to be not less than \$(75.0) million for the fiscal quarters ended June 30, 2023 and September 30, 2023, respectively, and \$(50.0) million for the fiscal quarter ended December 31, 2023 and each fiscal quarter ending thereafter.
+The First Second Amendment also added, applicable beginning June 30, 2023, a revised free cash flow covenant, requiring, as calculated at the last day of such each fiscal quarter for the period of 12 consecutive months then ending, requiring free cash flow to be not less than \$(75.0) million for the fiscal quarters ended June 30, 2023 and September 30, 2023, respectively, and \$(50.0) \$(25.0) million for the fiscal quarter ended December 31, 2023 September 30, 2024 and each fiscal quarter ending thereafter.

 The Amended Credit Agreement also contains customary events of default, which if they occur, could result in the termination of commitments under the Amended Credit Agreement, the declaration that all outstanding loans are immediately due and payable in whole or in part, and the requirement to maintain cash collateral deposits in respect of outstanding letters of credit.
-The Company was in compliance with all covenants as of June 30, 2024.
+The Company was in compliance with all covenants as of June 30, 2024 September 30, 2024.